Sixth Grade Curriculum Overview

 Sixth grade is an exciting year of growing responsibility and new experiences.
-After completing the transition to middle school in fifth grade, sixth graders have the opportunity to become more independent learners, including designing their own final project.
-Students begin their study of Latin, start having a math specialist, and take their first city overnight trip to Boston.
-Sixth graders also begin “lunch out,” during which students can go to local eateries and enjoy lunch with peers.
+After completing the transition to middle school in 5th grade, 6th graders have the opportunity to become more independent learners, namely by designing their own exhibition project at the end of the year.
+Students work with a dedicated math specialist and take their first overnight trip to a city – in this case, Washington, D.C.
+Sixth graders also earn the privilege to periodically eat lunch off-campus.

-The overarching theme for sixth grade is power; students begin to understand that power doesn't only come from outside forces.
-Sixth graders begin to formulate the idea that power also comes from within and the choices that are made and not made.
-Students become more independent, while continuing to positively contribute to the community.
-Sixth graders have leadership opportunities, including Student Mentoring, where students are paired with a younger student to build confidence and self-esteem or to simply help a younger student settle in to Stevens.
+In both Literacy and Humanities, the overarching theme of 6th grade is power.
+Students begin to understand that power comes not only from external forces, grappling with the idea that power also comes from within and can be influenced by choices made and not made.
+Students become more independent while continuing to positively contribute to the community and taking on leadership opportunities including Student Mentoring, where students are paired with a younger student to build confidence and self-esteem or simply settle into a new year.

 - Specials Classes

 - Homework and Assessments

 Sixth grade students participate collaboratively in literature circles, where they analyze literary elements such as characterization, plot, setting and theme.
 Students explore the connection between literature, society and life and expand their independent reading stamina and skills.
 Students are asked to examine questions including:

 - Whose stories are told and not told?

 - How can we identify and disrupt biased stories?